sid111nov/BlueChipProject/README.md

 # BlueChipProject
-Predicting Blue Chip Stock prices
+Predicting McDonalds Stock prices for 7 Days and 30 days